 Logging out of problematic sessions and devices on your Twitter account will look the same when you do it via a web browser.

 You’ll be able to access this feature using the computer or the Twitter app.
 Instead of selecting one session at a time, click on Log out all other sessions.
-Don’t worry, though.
-Your current session will remain active and Twitter won’t log out automatically.
+Don’t worry; your current session will remain active, and Twitter won’t log out automatically.

 Security-wise, that’s probably the best course of action, although you can go about it as you see fit.
 Also, if apps like TikTok, Instagram, or any other are linked to your Twitter account, you might want to consider disconnecting them.
 Go to Apps and Sessions>Apps>(Choose app)>Revoke access.